kidznecessario/kidznecessario/README.md

-- 👋 Hi, I’m Renan and you can find me as @therenanlira
+- 👋 Hi, I’m Renan and you can reach me at [LinkedIn](https://www.linkedin.com/in/therenanlira)
-- 👀 I’m interested in SRE and DevOps
+- 💻 I work with Infrastructure Engineering and DevOps
-- 🌱 I’m currently learning Python
+- ✨ I’m currently learning Python to improve automations
-- 💞️ I’m looking to collaborate to the DevOps Community
-- 📫 You can reach me at https://www.linkedin.com/in/therenanlira/